 Your completed estimate lands in your inbox.

-What Our Clients Say
+What Our Customers Say

 Frequently Asked Questions

-Subcontractor management covers every phase of the subcontractor relationship — from initial prequalification and bid invitation through scope writing, proposal leveling, award recommendation, submittal tracking, performance monitoring, change order review, and final closeout documentation.
+Subcontractor management covers every phase of the subcontractor relationship, from initial prequalification and bid invitation through scope writing, proposal leveling, award recommendation, submittal tracking, performance monitoring, change order review, and final closeout documentation.
 On a well-managed commercial project, every subcontractor interaction is documented, tracked, and managed against defined performance expectations.
 Our services can cover the full lifecycle or focus on specific phases where your team needs the most support.

 Pricing depends on project size, number of trade subcontractors, contract duration, and the scope of services required.
 Standalone services, prequalification, scope writing, or bid leveling are priced individually per project or per engagement.
 Full-cycle subcontractor management for mid-sized commercial projects is typically structured on a monthly retainer aligned to your construction schedule.